xynoan/QORA/README.md

 5. Open you preferred web browser and go to `http://localhost/QORA/php/index.php`.
 6. Voila!
 You should be able to see the website.

-Note: If something went wrong, feel free to google it.
+P.S.
+If something went wrong, feel free to google it.

+P.P.S.
+For best experience, use desktop.
 ## Technologies Used:
 - HTML
 - CSS